Beckton Gas Works: Beckton Alps

-Beckton Gasworks as a film location
+Beckton Gas Works as a film location

 The Gasworks, Products Works and Alps were used as a location for TV and cinema filming on a number of occasions.

 In the 1960s comedy films and TV programmes, such as Michael Bentine’s It's a Square World, were shot here.
 The mounds of chemical waste were used to portray mountaineering scenes.

 In 1975 the film Brannigan starring John Wayne used the location.

 The opening sequence of the 1981 James Bond movie For Your Eyes Only was filmed here.
 The scenes involved Roger Moore as James Bond attempting to regain control of a helicopter operated by remote control by his nemesis Ernst Stavro Blofeld.

 The gasworks buildings were also used in a number of scenes representing a dystopian 1984 London in the 1984 film version of the George Orwell's Nineteen Eighty-Four.

+The video for the 1984 Culture Club single 'The War Song' was mainly filmed at the former gasworks buildings.

-Part of the 1985 Max Headroom TV Movie 20 Minutes into the Future was shot at Beckton Gasworks.
+Part of the 1985 Max Headroom TV Movie 20 Minutes into the Future was shot at Beckton Gas Works.

-Derek Jarman's 1986 promotional video for The Smiths 'The Queen is Dead' single was partly shot at Beckton Gasworks.
+Derek Jarman's 1986 promotional video for The Smiths 'The Queen is Dead' single was partly shot at Beckton Gas Works.

 In 1986, the film Biggles: Adventures in Time used the gasworks as a location for a weapon testing ground.
 Neil Dickson, who played Biggles in Biggles: Adventures in Time, played a similar character in the 1987 film It Couldn't Happen Here, a surreal, musical journey through the songs of the pop duo Pet Shop Boys.
-In the film, Dickson drives Neil Tennant and Chris Lowe to a apocalyptic wasteland, the scenes of which were filmed at Beckton, very close to the same area used in Stanley Kubrick’s 1987 film Full Metal Jacket.
+In the film, Dickson drives Neil Tennant and Chris Lowe to an apocalyptic wasteland, the scenes of which were filmed at Beckton, very close to the same area used in Stanley Kubrick's 1987 film Full Metal Jacket.